gyorilab/mira/docs/index.md

 ## Template Model operations

-### Retrieving a concept
+### Retrieve concepts

 There are multiple ways in which a user can retrieve concepts present in a template model object.
-We can either retrieve a single concept object by name or use return a mapping of concept keys to concept objects.
+We can either retrieve a single concept object by name or return a mapping of concept keys to concept objects.

-#### Retrieving a concept by name
+#### Retrieve a concept by name
 We can use the `get_concept` method to return a single concept object.

 - Documentation
   - `get_concept(name)`
     - `name`: `str`
       - The concept name that represents the concept we want to retrieve
+    - Return type
+      - `Concept`
+        - The specified concept
       - If there doesn't exist a concept in the template model with the name supplied to the method, a `None`object will be returned.

 **Example: Retrieve a single concept object by name**
 ```python